wea-f/ByePassHub/README.md

-# ByePassHub - More Coming Soon!!! - last updated nov 30
+# ByePassHub - More Coming Soon!!! - last updated Dec 2
 ## Make sure to credit me if you use this list, do not claim it's yours.
 I've got these links from multiple sources.
 Like haleyschool.com, chromebook-utilities (git repository), io.forums (forum number 14464), [this list](https://docs.google.com/document/d/1nK6tJb-sxfrrQJM9bSWcAV-Fo7jHasd_dWpj4VEVg5E/edit) plus from a list that me and my friends made.
  ### FYI: <br>